-A father and one child get TANF.
+EXAMPLE: A father and one child get TANF.
 The father enters a drug and alcohol facility and is expected to stay 8 months.
 The facility accommodates children to reside with their parent(s) at the facility.
 The facility confirms that the parent continues to have primary care and control of their child and is obligated to cover their child's needs.
 When the care is verified to exceed 180 days, the father's grant will be reduced to the CPI amount (\$38.84).
 The child is eligible to receive the one person grant standard with obligations to pay shelter costs since the child is not receiving care from the facility and the father is still obligated to cover the child's needs.

-The Foster Care Medical Team (FCMT) can be reached at 1-800-547-3109.
+NOTE: The HCA Foster Care Medical Team (FCMT) can be reached at 1-800-562-3022 (ext.
+15480) or by email at fcmt@hca.wa.gov.
+1-800-547-3109.